daimonie/LatticeBoltzmannD2Q9/README.md

 # LatticeBoltzmannD2Q9

-A simple implementation of the lattice boltzmann method (d2q9).
+A simple implementation of the lattice boltzmann method (d2q9) in python3.

 The Lattice Boltzmann method is a (relatively new) method for numerically solving the Navier-Stokes equations on modern computing architectures.

+#Algorithm

+All simulations are on a 2D rectangular grid.
+Think of this as the cross-section of a pipe.

+The characteristic length is "1".
+Given the sound speed of sqrt(1/3), I will define the characteristic speed as sqrt(1/3)/10.
+Then, I can choose the reynolds number and calculate the viscosity.

 # Design